BeepIsla/csgo-commend-bot/README.md

 [HTTPS Proxies are **not** supported](https://github.com/DoctorMcKay/node-steam-client#sethttpproxyproxyurl)

-#Account List Manager
+# Account List Manager

 This module will help in parsing and cleaning the account list

-Syntax
+**Syntax**

-`node accountmanager.js [--clean] [--available] [--delete]`
+- `node accountmanager.js [--clean] [--available] [--delete]`

-Arguements List
+**Arguments List**

-~ `--clean` - Will clean the `accounts.json` file by removing duplicate entries and removing entries with empty username/password
+- `--clean` - Will clean the `accounts.json` file by removing duplicate entries and removing entries with empty username/password
-~ `--available` - Will show the number of accounts available to commend ~ `--delete <usernames>` - Will remove the accounts from the accounts list.
+- `--available` - Will show the number of accounts available to commend
+- `--delete <usernames>` - Will remove the accounts from the accounts list.
 You can remove multiple accounts at once by providing the usernames separated by space